Yesterland Reminders of Defunct

 Main Street Cinema interior

-Main Street started as a balancing act between a shopping mall and an early twentieth century experience.
-Over the years, the balance has tipped more and more toward the mall end of the spectrum.
+Main Street, U.S.A., has always been a balancing act between giving guests a place to spend money and an early twentieth century experience.
+Over the years, the balance has tipped more and more toward the shopping mall end of the spectrum.

 line